iluwatar/java-design-patterns/subclass-sandbox/README.md

 > A base class defines an abstract sandbox method and several provided operations.
 Marking them protected makes it clear that they are for use by derived classes.
 Each derived sandboxed subclass implements the sandbox method using the provided operations.

 **Programmatic Example**

+Using the Subclass Sandbox pattern, developers can create distinct functionalities within Java applications, enhancing game development and software design.

 Suppose you want to create various superpowers in a game, where each superpower needs to move with a sound effect and spawn particles.
 Should you create many classes with similar methods or derive them from a base class?
 The Subclass Sandbox pattern enables you to handle this efficiently by deriving these classes from a common base class.